chain4travel/camino-docs/docs/camino-messenger/introduction.md

 The Camino Messenger protocol is created together with Partners from each vertical (flights, hotels, holiday homes, transfers, car rental, cruise,..).
 The objective is to create a message standard for the Camino Messenger, that is considered simple, efficient, complete, robust and easy to integrate by all partners.
 And conclusively it will delightfully be implemented and used by partners.
 As all other Camino Network components, the Camino Messenger Protocol is open source.
 Free to be used anywhere, but of course targeted to be used with the Camino Messenger.

 Please do not hesitate to communicate your observations on this documentation like uncertainties, mistakes or missing explanations, so that we can continuously improve this documentation.
-Every Camino Network Partner (Validator) can also participate in official Message Type reviews to help improve the message format.
+Everybody can also participate in official Message Type reviews to help improve the message format.
+There is a Messenger Protocol review channel in our [Discord Server](https://discord.gg/camino).
+The network partners decide through voting on proposed changes.

 ## Messenger

 In the travel industry various partners are trading travel products such as hotel nights, flight seats, transfers or tickets to an event.
 A travel agent might buy a package from a tour operator, a tour operator might buy a transfer from an incoming agency and a flight from a flight broker or an airline.
 We call the buying partner the "Distributor" and the selling partner the "Supplier".

 Not all interactions between a Supplier and a Distributor require to be stored forever in a blockchain.
-Prices and availability of travel products are more and more volatile and irrelevant after the travel date has passed...
+Prices and availability of travel products are more and more volatile and irrelevant after the travel date has passed.

 When the travel product has been booked by a distributor, we want to transact on-chain to have a single point of truth of the service booked and the price paid.

 It would not make sense to only transact the booking on the blockchain and maintain the current chaos of APIs for products, prices and availabilities.
 There is no uniformity and the cost of maintenance of at least 100 APIs for any mid-sized player in the travel industry has a serious impact on margins.

 The messenger brings one connection for all travel products, your B2B wallet is the single set of credentials you need for any connection and there is a Message Standard with sub messages that are only implemented once across every travel product, virtually creating one standard for any product.
-From discovery of suppliers and the products they can off to the search for prices and availabilities and the booking, upselling and modification processes.
+From discovery of suppliers and the products providers can offer, to the search for prices and availabilities and the booking, upselling and modification processes.

 A great benefit of blockchain technology is that the payment can happen in the same transaction of the booking.
 No more need to have confidence in your partner that they'll pay your invoice at the end of the month.
 No more credit risk insurance and collection costs.
 No more invoicing and settlement procedures.
 No more disputes, payment delays and credit notes.
-It is as simple as passing the transaction notification from the Camino Messenger Bot your payment platform to mark the booking as paid and find the funds in your digital wallet in stablecoin.
+It is as simple as passing the transaction notification from the Camino Messenger Bot to your payment platform to mark the booking as paid and find the funds in your digital wallet in stablecoin.
 However, if you want to split your initial steps into trading via the Camino Network as a first phase and trading in stablecoin to a second phase, that is no problem.
-The NFT representing the booking can also be traded for a zero value on-chain and a regular invoice in fiat currency can be issued by the provider.
+The Digital asset representing the booking can also be traded for a zero value on-chain and a regular invoice in fiat currency can be issued by the provider.

 The Camino Messenger is a decentralized network of messenger servers hosted by the validators of the Camino Network.
 The distribution and supply partners install a messenger client we call the Messenger Bot.
 A development is requited to install the gRPC SDK in the programming language each partner prefers to connect their system to the Messenger Bot.
 Onboarding, Search and Validate messages are sent encrypted between partners.
 Several suppliers can be requested in the same format for one product or different travel products can be requested where a large portion of the message is the same, no matter whether a flight, rent a car, accommodation, train, transfer or activity is packaged to a multi product trip.